-- Ethics research Understanding Mental Health in the Built Environment, - Construction and the Modern Slavery Act: Tackling Exploitation in the UK, - The State of Well-being in the Construction Industr,y - Building a Fairer System: Tackling modern slavery in construction supply chains, - Economics and social impact research The Real Face of Construction 2020: Socio-Economic Analysis of The True Value of The Built Environment - Future of Construction research Aiming the Construction Industry for the Future: Recruiting from the military into construction.
-Also access the latest Future of construction NEWS CIOB Policy Team Newsletter February 2021 - Education and skills research Exploring the impact of the ageing population on the workforce and built environment - The Wider Built Environment Understanding the Value of Professionals and Professional Bodies.
-Access the Chartered Institute of Building's Policy and Research website 8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST) About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
+- Future of Construction research Aiming the Construction Industry for the Future: Recruiting from the military into construction.
+Also access the latest Future of construction NEWS CIOB Policy Team Newsletter March 2021 - Ethics research Understanding Mental Health in the Built Environment. - Construction and the Modern Slavery Act: Tackling Exploitation in the UK, - The State of Well-being in the Construction Industry - Building a Fairer System: Tackling modern slavery in construction supply chains, - Economics and social impact research The Real Face of Construction 2020: Socio-Economic Analysis of The True Value of The Built Environment - Education and skills research Exploring the impact of the ageing population on the workforce and built environment - The Wider Built Environment Understanding the Value of Professionals and Professional Bodies.

+Access the Chartered Institute of Building's Policy and Research website

+8) House of Commons Library, 9) the House of Lords Library and 10) the Parliamentary Office of Science and Technology (POST)

+About the House of Commons Library - The House of Commons Library is a research and information service based in the UK Parliament.
 Their impartial analysis, statistical research and resources help MPs and their staff scrutinise legislation, develop policy, and support constituents.

-Watch this quick video to find out how the House of Commons Library works Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
-Available at: youtube.com As of March 20201, the House of Commons Library has recently updated their website that is now broken down into the following sections or subject areas: Services that include Research, Resources, Training & Events, Brexit that covers Legislation, Negotiations, Policy, The EU, and Brexit explainer videos, Coronavirus - read the latest Coronavirus (COVID-19) research and analysis from UK Parliament.
-Economy, Business and Transport that include Business, Economy, Economic Updates, Transport, and Work & Incomes, Home Affairs incl.
-Communities, Crime, Family & Civil Law, Justice, Immigration, Security, and Culture, Media & Sport, Parliament & Elections that include Devolution, Elections, Government, Parliament, and Local Government, Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data Social Policy that include Education, Families & Social Services, Health, Housing & Planning, and Welfare & Pensions, World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.
-As of March 2021, the latest House of Commons Library, Research publications incl.
+Watch this quick video to find out how the House of Commons Library works

+Source: UK Parliament (2020) 'How the House of Commons Library works', YouTube [video].
+Available at: youtube.com

+As of April 2021, the House of Commons Library has recently updated their website that is now broken down into the following sections or subject areas:

+Services that include Research, Resources, Training & Events,

+Brexit that covers Legislation, Negotiations, Policy, The EU, and Brexit explainer videos,

+Coronavirus - read the latest Coronavirus (COVID-19) research and analysis from UK Parliament.

+Economy, Business and Transport that include Business, Economy, Economic Updates, Transport, and Work & Incomes,

+Home Affairs incl.
+Communities, Crime, Family & Civil Law, Justice, Immigration, Security, and Culture, Media & Sport,

+Parliament & Elections that include Devolution, Elections, Government, Parliament, and Local Government,

+Science, Environment and Technology that include Energy, Environment, Climate Change, Sciences, Local Data

+Social Policy that include Education, Families & Social Services, Health, Housing & Planning, and Welfare & Pensions,

+World Affairs that is broken down into Africa, Americas, Asia Pacific, Defence, Europe, Institutions, and Middle East, and more.

+As of April 2021, the latest House of Commons Library, Research publications incl.

+- The coronavirus timeline: Measures taken by the House of Commons

+- 2. Plastic Waste

+- 3. Who can vote in the UK elections?

-- 1. Integrated Review 2021: Increasing the cap on the UK's nuclear stockpile - 2.
-The Liaison Committee: taking evidence from the Prime Minister - 3.
-Counter-Terrorism and Sentencing Bill: Lords amendments Review House of Commons Library, Research for this week As of March 2021 the latest House of Commons Research:
+Review House of Commons Library, Research for this week

+As of April 2021 the latest House of Commons Research: